 The townhouse market in East Van is still quite busy, though it’s down from it’s peak in April.
 The overall sales to active ratio is 55%, though it’s 33% for 1-bed townhouses, 35% for 2-bed townhouses and 66% for 3+ bed townhouses.
 Keep in mind that it’s a Seller’s market above about 20%, so expect competition if you’re looking for a townhouse.

-The HPI Price for all townhouses in East Van is $854,900, though if you’re looking to buy a freehold property, one with more than 2 bedroom and in a location close to downtown, you’ll need to be ready to spend quite a bit more.
-Average price (and average price per sqft) is $340,000 ($492/sqft) for 1 bed townhouses (there was only 1 sale, so the numbers are skewed), $973.983 ($912/sqft) for 2 bed townhouses, $996,800 ($740/sqft) for 3 bed townhouses.
-Note that most of the 3 bed units are further from downtown and often leasehold units, which is cheaper than a freehold unit (a simple estimate would be about $500/sqft for leasehold and over $800/sqft for freehold).
+The HPI Price for all townhouses in East Van is $854,900, though if you’re looking to buy a freehold property, one with more than 2 bedrooms and in a location close to downtown, you’ll need to be ready to spend quite a bit more.
+Average price (and the average price per sqft) is $340,000 ($492/sqft) for 1-bed townhouses (there was only 1 sale, so the numbers are skewed), $973.983 ($912/sqft) for 2-bed townhouses, $996,800 ($740/sqft) for 3-bed townhouses.
+Note that most of the 3-bed units are further from downtown and often leasehold units, which is cheaper than a freehold unit (a simple estimate would be about $500/sqft for leasehold and over $800/sqft for freehold).

 Inventory levels have remained steady over the last few months, though they’re historically low.
 There are 3 one bed townhouses for sale, 17 two bed townhouses for sale, 33 three bed townhouses for sale.